daemonio/reddit-poster/README.md

 Finally the last post will be submitted after 5 hours from current time.

 Let's say the first post will be schedule 4 hours from here.
 The posting sequence will
-be: third post immediately, first post after 4 hours, second post after 4h and 2 minutes.
+be: third post immediately, first post after 4 hours, second post after 4h and 2 minutes and the last post after 5h.
+Basically: 3 -> 1 -> 2 -> 4.

 Obs: There's a delay of 2 minutes between posts.
 This is to avoid "spam" errors from PRAW.